Topological convexity in complex surfaces: Constructing TPC maps

-To prove Theorem~\ref{main}, we need two additional theorems that, along with Theorem~\ref{sliced0}, are proved after Corollary~\ref{sliced} from stronger results in Section~\ref{Conc}.
+The proof requires two additional theorems that, along with Theorem~\ref{sliced0}, are proved after Corollary~\ref{sliced} from stronger results in Section~\ref{Conc}.
 First, we need to understand the set $\J(M)$.
 This was studied in \cite{Ann} in the context of plane fields, and classified by two invariants:

 \begin{thm} \cite{Ann} There is a canonical $\Z$-action on $\J(M)$, with structure determined by two invariants: \begin{itemize} \item[(a)] The set of orbits is identified with $H^2(M;\Z)$ by an invariant $\Gamma$ that depends on a choice of spin structure $s$ on $M$.
 For fixed $J$, $\Gamma(J,s)$ ranges over all classes with $2\Gamma(J,s)=c_1(J)$. \item[(b)] The orbit containing a given $J$ is isomorphic as a $\Z$-space to $\Z/\di c_1(J)$.
 There is an invariant $\tilde\Theta$ that, for a fixed $s$ and (normally) framed 1-manifold Poincar\'e dual to $\Gamma(J,s)$, equivariantly identifies this orbit with an index-4 coset of $\Z/4\di c_1(J)$. \end{itemize} \end{thm}